DurstewitzLab/mmPLRNN/mmPLRNN_EM/README.md

 * B. trained networks*
-- mat files with parameters of trained network (MM - mmPLRNN, Gauss - PLRNN, Init - IntialValues) are NOT provided in this package for SIZE reasons and according results can be found in sparse format in VAE package
+- mat files with parameters of trained network (MM - mmPLRNN, Gauss - PLRNN, Init - IntialValues) are NOT provided in this package for SIZE reasons and according results can be found in sparse format in PLRNN_VI package

 [Koppe et. al](https://pubmed.ncbi.nlm.nih.gov/25019681/)
 - '/Data/Training/NBKO_PLRNN_dataset_RestReference.mat' used for network comparison and in order to produce Fig.3(A,B) and Fig.4